web333wiki/web3-wiki/cards/Decentralized finance.md

 ### Historical Context & Evolution

-The concept of decentralized financial applications predates [[Ethereum]], but Ethereum's launch in 2015, with its robust [[Smart Contract]] capabilities, provided the fertile ground for DeFi to flourish.
+The concept of decentralized financial applications predates [[Ethereum]], but Ethereum's launch in 2015, with its robust [[Smart contract]] capabilities, provided the fertile ground for DeFi to flourish.
 Early projects explored decentralized exchanges and stablecoins.
 The period from 2018-2020, often dubbed the "DeFi Summer" of 2020, saw explosive growth with the emergence of lending protocols, liquidity mining, and yield farming, attracting significant capital and innovation.
 Since then, DeFi has continued to mature, with a focus on scalability (e.g., Layer 2 solutions), security enhancements, broader institutional adoption, and more sophisticated financial products.

 ## Core Concepts & Mechanism

-DeFi operates on the foundation of blockchain technology and [[Smart Contract]]s, secured by cryptography.
+DeFi operates on the foundation of blockchain technology and [[Smart contract]]s, secured by cryptography.
 These contracts automate financial processes, making them transparent and reducing the need for intermediaries.

 ### Key Principles of DeFi